kameryntaylor/kameryntaylor.github.io/Research.md

 "Moved with pity, he stretched out his hand and touched him and said to him, "I will; be clean."

-## Important Formulas
+## Extremely Random Formulas
 - Π x emr +12 derives the meaning of 7
+- gmr/2-

+Thessalonians is my favorite chapter, ask me why.

 **What I learned in coding,**  Never copy other peers around you on a way to approach a project, always get as close to the source as possible and derive your own approach to solving pallet
-**We all know all things come from GOD so what is he saying for the year 2021?** Thessalonians is my favorite chapter, ask me why.